INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/01_tabular_data_exploration_quiz_m1_01.md

 - a) pandas to manipulate data
 - b) pandas and seaborn to visually inspect the dataset
-- b) numpy and scipy to perform numerical inspection (for instance using `scipy.optimize.minimize`)
+- c) numpy and scipy to perform numerical inspection (for instance using `scipy.optimize.minimize`)
-- c) scikit-learn to fit some machine learning models
+- d) scikit-learn to fit some machine learning models
 ```

 +++